 Complete a Free Case Evaluation form now

 Can I Appeal an SSD Technical Denial?

-If you received a technical denial of your benefits, the disability lawyers at Berger and Green offer free case reviews and help you fight for the benefits you deserve.
-Call us today at 412-661-1400.
+If you received a technical denial of your benefits or another reason for denying your claim, the disability lawyers at Berger and Green offer free consultations.
+Call us today.